-The advanced certificate in user experience design and development provides working professionals an opportunity to learn and develop user-centered visual design skills for current and/or emerging industry and career demands.
-Students learn the fundamentals of design creation, applied skills, and aesthetics for interface, user experience design and basic interaction development.
+The advanced certificate in user experience design and development provides working professionals with an opportunity to learn and develop user-centered visual design skills for current and/or emerging industry and career demands.
+Students learn the fundamentals of design creation, applied skills, and aesthetics for interface, user experience design, and basic interaction development.
 Students incorporate industry best practices and principles through the design and production of applied visual design projects.

-The goal of the program is to assist professionals in developing design skills and aesthetic principles to achieve job mobility in the fields of visual digital design, user-experience design, interaction design, Web and mobile design, marketing, advertising, and project planning, to name a few.
+The goal of the program is to assist professionals in developing design skills and aesthetic principles to achieve job mobility in the fields of visual digital design, user-experience design, interaction design, web and mobile design, marketing, advertising, and project planning, to name a few.